JanErikHuehne/cluster_management/README.md

 # cluster_management

-This repository contains an Ansible build for the CompNeuro compute cluster.

-# cluster_management

 Ansible configuration for the CompNeuro compute cluster: Slurm with GPU support, BeeGFS clients, AD login and Open OnDemand.

 Documentation: <https://janerikhuehne.github.io/cluster_management/>